gregdegruy/playstation2/README.md

 Supporting Video Game Preservation of the PS2.

 This is a python helper for the hdl_dump cli.
 [Docs](http://web.archive.org/web/20120720230755/http://openps2loader.info/hdldump/howto.html).
 You'll need the hdl_dump cli installed to run this and `hdlPath` point directly to the `hdl_dump.exe` file.
+You'll need [anytoiso](https://www.crystalidea.com/anytoiso/command-line) to handle `.bin` conversions.

 ## Setup